 Using Social Bookmarking Sites The Ethical Way

-By Gerard McGarry on 4th May 2007, filed in Search Engine Optimisation.
-Both comments and pings are currently closed.
+By gerardmcgarry on 4th May 2007, filed in Search Engine Optimisation.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.
 Tags: Blogging, del.icio.us, Digg, Ethics, ma.gnolia, reddit, Social Bookmarking, Social Media, Website Promotion

 Social Bookmarking services allow people to store their bookmarks online and share them with other people.
 There’s a popularity element to the process too – most bookmarking sites publish lists of the currently most popular items based on a number of criteria.

 Smart webmasters know that by getting their sites listed on the ‘popular’ lists means a major influx of traffic, which can result in:

 - Increases in RSS subscribers.
 A number of sites have documented a rise in subscribers after a post becomes popular on a social media site.

 - Increased links back to your site.
 Many bloggers find things to write about on social media sites.
 If you’re popular, expect lots of nice links back from other blogs.